 A mysterious stone circle with an unknown purpose

-Visiting the Avebury Stone Circle is my big chance to commune with the megalithic world, so after buying a guidebook at the Henge Shop I head into the south-west quadrant.
-Towering over a flock of grazing sheep is a curving row of sarsen stones weighing between 10 and 100 tons apiece.
+Visiting the Avebury Stone Circle was my chance to commune with the megalithic world, so after buying a guidebook at the Henge Shop I made my way to the south-west quadrant of the circle.
+Towering over a flock of grazing sheep was a curving row of sarsen stones weighing between 10 and 100 tons apiece.

 Grayish and weathered, the Avebury stones are surrounded by a deep circular ditch (or henge) dug out of the soft chalk ground by Neolithic tribes some 5000 years ago.

 No one knows the Avebury Stone Circle’s purpose, though it’s believed to relate to the worship of a fertility goddess.
 The stones weren’t shaped but were chosen for their natural forms: rectangles to represent the male and diamonds the female.